 The driving force in NLP is the development of more powerful models that accomplish specific tasks rather than hypotheses about semantics.
-In most cases, NLP papers do not make claims about the relation of their models to psychology or linguistics (there are exceptions, e.g., Baroni et al., 2010).
-Rather, most NLP papers are motivated by applications.
+In most cases, NLP articles do not make claims about the relation of their models to psychology or linguistics (there are exceptions, e.g., Baroni et al., 2010).
+Rather, most NLP articles are motivated by applications.
 Interestingly, the people who have been most likely to claim that these models could be theories of psychological semantics seem to be psychologists.
 For example, Landauer (2007) explicitly argues that LSA provides a theory of semantics (see Kintsch, 2007, for a more nuanced approach).
-Others have tested the ability of such models to explain human data (e.g., Baroni, Dinu, & Kruszewski, 2014; Ettinger, 2020; Hill, Reichart, & Korhonen, 2015; Lewis, Zettersten, & Lupyan, 2019; Louwerse, 2007; Mandera et al., 2017; Marelli, Gagné, & Spalding, 2017; A. Rogers, Kovaleva, & Rumshisky, 2020).
+Others have tested the ability of such models to explain human data (e.g., Baroni, Dinu, & Kruszewski, 2014; Ettinger, 2020; Hill et al., 2015; Lewis et al., 2019; Louwerse, 2007; Mandera et al., 2017; Marelli et al., 2017; Rogers et al., 2020).
 That is, the models are tested in the same way one would test a theory of lexical representation.
 To the extent that we see agreement between humans and models, one can take this as evidence for the validity of these approaches as psychological models.
 Whether or not modelers intend their models as psychological accounts, we believe it is important to explicitly outline the challenges of interpreting all these models as psychological theories.
-(Earlier critiques of this approach within psychology are discussed in Section 7.6.)
+(Earlier critiques of this approach within psychology are discussed in the "Summary of Desiderata" section.)